kesslerio/vibe-check-mcp/README.md

 **Your AI coding safety net with senior engineer collaborative reasoning - because getting 90% done and then stuck for weeks sucks.**

-Vibe Check MCP v0.3.0 stops you from building yourself into a corner with AI-generated code.
+Vibe Check MCP v0.4.4 stops you from building yourself into a corner with AI-generated code.
 It's like having a **team of senior engineers** watching over your shoulder, ready to **interrupt bad decisions in real-time** and catch expensive mistakes before you waste days on unfixable problems.

-## 🧠 NEW in v0.3.0: Senior Engineer Collaborative Reasoning
+## 🧠 Senior Engineer Collaborative Reasoning

 **The game-changing feature that actually prevents disasters before they happen:**